harness/developer-hub/docs/chaos-engineering/features/resilience-probes/types.md

 The probe mode refers to the way in which a probe checks the system's health during a chaos experiment.
 The probes can be set up to run in different modes:

-- **SoT**: Executed at the Start of Test as a pre-chaos check
+- **SoT**: Executed at the Start of Test as a pre-chaos check.
-- **EoT**: Executed at the End of Test as a post-chaos check
+- **EoT**: Executed at the End of Test as a post-chaos check.
-- **Edge**: Executed both, before and after the chaos
+- **Edge**: Executed both, before and after the chaos.
 - **Continuous**: The probe is executed continuously, with a specified polling interval during the chaos injection.
-- **OnChaos**: The probe is executed continuously, with a specified polling interval strictly for chaos duration of chaos
+- **OnChaos**: The probe is executed continuously, with a specified polling interval strictly for chaos duration of chaos.

 ### Default probe